eliocamp/reproducibility-with-r/content/materials/day1/02-projects/index.markdown

 <div class = notes>

-You can restart the R session with the shortcut Ctrl+Shif+F10.
+You can restart the R session with the shortcut Ctrl+Shift+F10 on Windows/Linux and Shift+Command+0 on Mac.

 </div>